 Above, we create an exact test that will check for exactly the areas specified within the expected output.
 Follow the below steps to create an exact test.

-You can now publish the project and assign students or groups to it.
+You can now publish the project.
 Students will get a notification that the project is published.

 If they run the test, it will fail because we haven't added any code to the skeleton yet.
 Students can check the expected output by checking the test results.